Italian Lotteries: Results & Jackpots

 SuperEnalotto: Italy’s Jackpot Giant

-SuperEnalotto uses a unique ball pool of 90 numbers (rather than the 50 common in formats like EuroMillions), which makes jackpot odds particularly challenging but also means the prizes grow dramatically before someone wins.
-A dedicated Superstar supplementary number offers additional prize tiers.
+SuperEnalotto uses a pool of 90 numbers rather than the 50 common in formats like EuroMillions, which makes the jackpot odds particularly steep at roughly 1 in 622 million.
+The upside is that prizes grow dramatically before someone wins.
+An optional Superstar number adds further prize tiers.

 Tax on Italian Lottery Winnings: What You Actually Keep